- Home

 | Cowork Funchal | €15 | €130 | 60-100 Mbps | Central, professional |

-Madeira is a special case.
-The regional government launched the Digital Nomads Madeira program in Ponta do Sol in 2021, providing free coworking space, community events, and a purpose-built nomad village.
-While the initial hype has mellowed, the program is still active in 2026 and remains a unique draw.
-Funchal itself has a handful of proper coworking spaces and a growing cafe scene popular with remote workers.
+The Digital Nomads Madeira program in Ponta do Sol provides free coworking, community events, and a purpose-built nomad village.
+While the initial hype has mellowed, the program remains active in 2026.

 Algarve